16 Questions to Ask Your Mortgage Lender

-For most people, taking on a mortgage will be the biggest financial commitment of their life.
-A lot of decisions go into finding the right loan, and you may not feel well-equipped to navigate each of those steps.
-Finding the right lender can make the process a lot easier.
+For most people, taking on a mortgage will be the biggest financial commitment of their lives.
+A lot of decisions go into finding the right loan, and the best way to feel well-equipped to navigate the process is to ask the right questions.

-Not every lender will offer the best loan types and terms to fit your needs, so buyers should be prepared to shop around.
-Whether it’s your first home or your third, you can use these questions to help you compare lenders and choose the best fit for you.
+Not every lender will offer the best loan types and terms to fit your needs, so you should be prepared to shop around.
+Whether it’s your first home or your third, these questions will help you compare lenders and choose the best fit for you.

-- Do you offer any down payment assistance?
+- 10. Do you offer any down payment assistance programs?

 1. What types of mortgage loans do you offer?

-It may come as a surprise to some buyers that there are multiple types of mortgages.
-Many buyers are familiar with the most common type — conventional mortgages — but there may be others that better suit your needs.
+It may come as a surprise to some buyers that there are many types of mortgages.
+Most buyers are familiar with the most common type — conventional mortgages — but there may be others that better suit your needs.

-Some lenders can help you navigate and apply for the following loan types:
+Lenders can usually help you navigate and apply for the following standard loan types:

 2. What repayment terms do you offer?